muratk5n/thirdwave/en/tweets/2022/week14.md

 ---

-CNBC: "Charlie Munger warns Gen Z investors..
-'It’s going to be way harder for the group that’s graduated from college now ... to get rich and stay rich,' Munger, 98, said.
-'Think what it [used to] cost to own a house in a desirable neighborhood in a city like Los Angeles.'"

----

 Besides the need to provide bed-time stories for their shoddy nation-building, Asia Minor Turkist propaganda was useful for British interests; they could use it as a cudgel for the continuation of the